aws/aws-cdk-rfcs/text/0001-cdk-update.md

 application was deployed, and update them in-place according to their types.
 Assets will be uploaded to their storage medium.
 The CDK will then use AWS SDK commands to directly modify the stack resources in-place to synchronize them with your local code.
-The accelerate command can act on one or more stacks in the application.
+The hotswap option can act on one or more stacks in the application.

 #### Usage

-The simplest use case for CDK accelerate is `cdk deploy --watch`.
+The simplest use case for CDK hotswap is `cdk deploy --watch`.
 This mode of operation will identify the files that can affect the resources being watched, monitor them for changes, and perform the fastest supported form of deployment on the stacks that change, as they change.

 ```
-$ cdk deploy --accelerated --watch ApplicationStack DataStack
+$ cdk deploy --hotswap --watch ApplicationStack DataStack
-Checking stack ApplicationStack for possible accelerated update
+Checking stack ApplicationStack for possible hotswap update
  * LambdaFunction[Appfunction]: No Changes
 ApplicationStack can *not* be updated
-Checking stack DataStack for possible accelerated update
+Checking stack DataStack for possible hotswap update
  * LambdaFunction[StreamFunction]: No Changes

 Watching stack inputs for changes: